 Q: What is the specific heat capacity of water in Celsius?

 A: The specific heat capacity of water is approximately 4.186 Joules per gram per degree Celsius (J/g°C).
-This means it takes 4.186 Joules of energy to raise the temperature of one gram of water by one degree Celsius.
+And this means it takes 4.
+186 Joules of energy to raise the temperature of one gram of water by one degree Celsius.

 Q: Why does water have such a high heat capacity?